-With this app, you have the schedule’s of the trains in your pocket.
+With this app, you have the schedules of the trains in your pocket.
 Set your departure station and then your arrival, and it will show you your travel options.
-They have recently added information about OV-bike rental availability and “NS Zonetaxi,” where you’re able to booked a taxi in advance to pick you up when you arrive.
+They have recently added information about OV-bike rental availability and “NS Zonetaxi,” where you’re able to book a taxi in advance to pick you up when you arrive.
 It’s super handy for when you need to find an alternative route to your destination when there are delays or cancelations.
 And when there are major delays on your regular route, NS will send you a notification.

 - 9292 [Travel]

 9292 offers travel information on not only trains, but busses and ferries as well.
 If your destination is a specific address, the app will find the closest bus stop, and give you walking directions to your destination.
 Common locations can be saved as “home” or “office” for a quicker result when traveling from an unfamiliar place.

 - Rabo Bank, ING and ABN AMRO [Banking]